 - Details about the property's title adjustment.
 (Form VI, or the Register of Mutation)

 - You may look into possession by going to the property.
 It's critical to make sure that the person listed as the document's owner also has actual control over the property.

 - Easement Rights, if any other individual has been given them.

-- Request for the relevant documents should be made at the office of Sub Registrar which include:
+Request for the relevant documents should be made at the office of the Sub Registrar which includes

 - Search for non-testamentary records, names of parties to a registered transaction, and details of property that is the subject matter of a registered transaction in book no. 1, index no. 1, and 2 maintained with the sub registrar, respectively.
 (Can be obtained by submitting an application to the sub-registrar)

 - Encumbrance Certificate, which certifies the piece of land free from encumbrances.
 (Form XVI)

 - Agents selling land should have their Power of Attorney confirmed (and registered), and the land dealt with in the Power of Attorney should be reviewed as well.